mae-su/Bridge/README.md

 ## Feature requests
 If you already have Bridge in your server and you want it to do more, please consider that this is not a general purpose server bot.
 If your community needs further cross-server mechanisms, it would best be done seperately.

-## Organized by the __RIT Mod Collective__
-This system was a coordinated effort among RIT server management to foster peace of mind when running servers.
 ## ⟶ developed by [**mae.red**](https://mae.red) and Henry
 please consider **[donating](https://www.buymeacoffee.com/maedotred)** to support my efforts!